 Approved visas are generally available for pick up within three business days.
 To collect an approved visa, please present the visa receipt.
 Someone other than the applicant may collect approved visa with a valid visa receipt.

 The pick-up hours are:

 You can check the status of your visa application on ceac.state.gov.

 Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a consular officer.
 Applicants are advised of this requirement when they apply.
 Most administrative processing is resolved within 60 days of the visa interview.
 When administrative processing is required, the timing will vary based on the individual circumstances of each case.

 If your visa has been denied, you may find useful information on Ineligibilities and Waivers on usvisas.state.gov.

-- The approval of a petition does not guarantee that you will be issued a visa.
+- We cannot guarantee that you will be issued a visa.
 Do not make final travel plans or buy tickets until you have a visa.